Master of Science

 - The Effects of Word-Picture Associations on the Vocabulary Development of High School Students with Dyslexia

-The master's program of study includes 11 courses and seminars, plus mentoring requirements.
+The master's program of study includes eight courses and seminars plus eight credits of mentoring requirements.